Alineol/Alineol/README.md

   <p align="left"> A passionete web developer from Brasil</hp>
   <img align="right" alt="me" width="400px" src="./me.png"/>

-  <p>I was a kindergarten teacher for 6 years of my life.
+  <p>I was a kindergarden teacher for 6 years of my life.
 Looking for a new challenge in november 2021 I decided to start a new carreer as a web developer.
 In this repository you'll find projects that shows what I've been learning, it is a lot of things!
 Watch all my developing throuh them!
 Did you see something that could be done better?
 Show me how to do it and <strong>help me learn!</strong></p>

 </br>
 </br>